Hebella/react-app/README.md

 Builds the app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

+## Known Bugs
+After the user enters the "My List" tab and returns to the main tab, the filter title and options will be arranged across two rows instead of one.

+Similarly, the cards of hotels will be listed in a single column rather than four columns after the user enters the "My List" tab and returns to the main tab.